ray-project/ray/doc/source/autoscaling.rst

 First, install boto (``pip install boto3``) and configure your AWS credentials in ``~/.aws/credentials``, as described in `the boto docs <http://boto3.readthedocs.io/en/latest/guide/configuration.html>`__.

 Then you're ready to go.
-The provided `ray/python/ray/autoscaler/aws/example.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example.yaml>`__ cluster config file will create a small cluster with a m4.large head node (on-demand), and two m4.large `spot workers <https://aws.amazon.com/ec2/spot/>`__, configured to autoscale up to four m4.large workers.
+The provided `ray/python/ray/autoscaler/aws/example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example-full.yaml>`__ cluster config file will create a small cluster with a m5.large head node (on-demand) configured to autoscale up to two m5.large `spot workers <https://aws.amazon.com/ec2/spot/>`__.

 Try it out by running these commands from your personal computer.
 Once the cluster is started, you can then SSH into the head node, ``source activate tensorflow_p36``, and then run Ray programs with ``ray.init(redis_address=ray.services.get_node_ip_address() + ":6379")``.